wentasah/novaboot/README.md

 # CONFIGURATION FILE

+Novaboot can read its configuration from a file.
+Configuration file was necessary in early days of novaboot.
+Nowadays, the attempt is made to not use the configuration file because it makes certain novaboot scripts unusable on systems without (or with different) configuration file.
+The only recommended use of the configuration file is to specify custom\_options (see bellow).

-novaboot can read its configuration from ~/.novaboot file (or another file specified with __\-c__ parameter or NOVABOOT\_CONFIG environment variable).
-It is a file with perl syntax, which sets values of certain variables.
+If you decide to use the configuration file, its default location is ~/.novaboot, other location can be specified __\-c__ parameter or with NOVABOOT\_CONFIG environment variable.
+The configuration has perl syntax and sets values of certain variables.
 The current configuration can be dumped with __\--dump-config__ switch.
-Use

-    novaboot --dump-config > ~/.novaboot

-to create a default configuration file and modify it to your needs.
 Some configuration variables can be overriden by environment variables (see below) or by command line switches.

 Documentation of some configuration variables follows: